instadw/instadwell-blog/_posts/2026-1-03-affordable-student-accommodation-in-pune.md

 ---

-Finding affordable student accommodation in Pune can feel overwhelming especially if you’re moving from another city or state.
+Finding affordable student accommodation in [Pune](https://blog.instadwell.com/coliving-in-pune-compare-areas-pgs-and-costs) can feel overwhelming especially if you’re moving from another city or state.
+Pune consistently ranks among India’s top student destinations due to its universities, IT hubs, and startup ecosystem, as reflected in national higher-education data published by the Ministry of Education ([AISHE](https://aishe.gov.in/):

 Rising rents, hidden charges, unreliable brokers, and mixed online reviews make it hard for students to find a PG that truly fits their budget, safety needs, and lifestyle.

 Based on real student experiences and community discussions, this guide breaks down actual costs, best areas, room options, safety checks, common scams, and smart hacks so you can make a confident decision.